 1. Service Area Employment and Skills 2.
-Proposal No. 7 3.
-Head of Service Carla Butler (Head of Skills and Employment) 4.
-Budget Proposal What is the proposal?
-Use the savings proposal wording and more detail if needed A reduction of £50,000 will end opportunities for paid placements within the council for disabled people of all ages.
+Proposal No. 6 3.
+Head of Service Carla Butler (Head of Skills and Employment) What is the proposal?
+Use the savings proposal wording and more detail if needed 4.
+Budget Proposal A reduction of £50,000 will end opportunities for paid placements within the council for disabled people of all ages.
 Placements have been low in number due to remote working and pandemic.
 Two have so far been funded in 2022/2023.
 The project supports the workforce diversity agenda and the wider Fair and Inclusive strategy and City Employment and Skills Plan Highlight the most significant disproportionate impacts on groups 5.
 Summary of impacts Disability The council would no longer facilitate paid placements for disabled candidates.
-A disproportionally impacted by the pandemic and the paid placement scheme has work.
-6. Assess level of impact 2 7.
-Key actions to reduce negative impacts What actions are planned to reduce/avoid negative impacts and increase positive impacts?
+Adults with a disability are disproportionally impacted by the pandemic and the paid placement scheme has supported residents move into work.
+6. Assess level of impact 2

+What actions are planned to reduce/avoid negative impacts and increase positive impacts?